Updated on September 11th, 2022

 - A bee package is a box of about 3 lbs. of bees (around 10,000 bees).
 The package includes a caged queen and a can of sugar syrup to feed the bees in transit.

-- A nuc (pronounces “newk”) is a nucleus colony usually consisting of a small hive box with 5 deep frames.
+- A nuc (pronounced “newk”) is a nucleus colony usually consisting of a small hive box with 5 deep frames.
 The bees have been in the nuc for a while.
 The queen is accepted, and the frames likely include drawn comb, brood, pollen, and nectar.
+See our article about nucs for more details.

 Nucs are more expensive than packages but are easier to install in a hive.